sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - artifact (index: 37): To be used with rel="installation-media", this item's value provides the path to the installer executable or script that can be run to launch the referenced installation.
 Links with the same artifact name MUST be considered mirrors of each other, allowing the installation media to be acquired from any of the described sources.

-- href (index 38): A URI for the referenced resource.
+- href (index 38): A URI-reference {{RFC3986}} for the referenced resource.
 The "href" item's value can be, but is not limited to, the following (which is a slightly modified excerpt from {{SWID}}):
-  - If no URI scheme is provided, then the URI is to be interpreted as being relative to the URI of the CoSWID tag.
+  - If no URI scheme is provided, then the URI-reference is a a relative reference relative to the URI of the CoSWID tag.
 For example, "./folder/supplemental.coswid".
   - a physical resource location with any acceptable URI scheme (e.g., file:// http:// https:// ftp://)
   - a URI with "swid:" as the scheme refers to another SWID or CoSWID by the referenced tag's tag-id.
 This URI needs to be resolved in the context of the endpoint by software that can lookup other SWID or CoSWID tags.
 For example, "swid:2df9de35-0aff-4a86-ace6-f7dddd1ade4c" references the tag with the tag-id value "2df9de35-0aff-4a86-ace6-f7dddd1ade4c".
-  - a URI with "swidpath:" as the scheme, which refers to another CoSIWD via an XPATH query.
-This URI would need to be resolved in the context of the system entity via software components that can lookup other CoSWID tags and select the appropriate tag based on an XPATH query {{-xpath}}.
+  - a URI with "swidpath:" as the scheme, which refers to another software tag via an XPATH query {{-xpath}}.
+This scheme is provided for compatibility with {{SWID}}.
+This specification does not define how to resolve an XPATH query in the context of CBOR.

-    Examples include:

-    - swidpath://SoftwareIdentity\[Entity/@regid='http://contoso.com'\] would retrieve all SWID or CoSWID tags that include an entity where the regid is "Contoso"
-    - swidpath://SoftwareIdentity\[Meta/@persistentId='b0c55172-38e9-4e36-be86-92206ad8eddb'\] would match all SWID or CoSWID tags with the persistent-id value "b0c55172-38e9-4e36-be86-92206ad8eddb"

 - media (index 10): A hint to the consumer of the link to what target platform the link is applicable to.
 This item represents a query as defined by the W3C Media Queries Recommendation (see {{-css3-mediaqueries}}).
 See also media defined in {{model-concise-swid-tag}}.

 - ownership (index 39): An integer or textual value used when the "href" item references another software component to indicate the degree of ownership between the software component referenced by the COSWID tag and the software component referenced by the link.
 If an integer value is used it MUST be an index value in the range -256 to 255.
 Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see Section {{iana-private-use}}).
-Integer values in the range 0 to 255 correspond to registered entries in the IANA "SWID/CoSWID Link Ownership Value" registry (see Section {{iana-link-ownership}}.
+Integer values in the range 0 to 255 correspond to registered entries in the IANA "Software Tag Link Ownership Values" registry (see Section {{iana-link-ownership}}.
 If a string value is used it MUST be a private use name as defined in Section {{iana-private-use}}.
-String values based on an Ownership Type Name from the IANA "SWID/CoSWID Link Ownership Value" registry MUST NOT be used, as these values are less concise than their index value equivalent.
+String values based on a Ownership Type Name from the IANA "Software Tag Link Ownership Values" registry MUST NOT be used, as these values are less concise than their index value equivalent.

 - rel (index 40): An integer or textual value that identifies the relationship between this CoSWID and the target resource identified by the "href" item.
 If an integer value is used it MUST be an index value in the range -256 to 65535.
 Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see Section {{iana-private-use}}).
-Integer values in the range 0 to 65535 correspond to registered entries in the IANA "SWID/CoSWID Link Relationship Value" registry (see Section {{iana-link-rel}}.
+Integer values in the range 0 to 65535 correspond to registered entries in the IANA "Software Tag Link Relationship Values" registry (see Section {{iana-link-rel}}.
 If a string value is used it MUST be either a private use name as defined in Section {{iana-private-use}} or a "Relation Name" from the IANA "Link Relation Types" registry: https://www.iana.org/assignments/link-relations/link-relations.xhtml as defined by {{RFC8288}}.
-When a string value defined in the IANA "SWID/CoSWID Link Relationship Value" registry matches a Relation Name defined in the IANA "Link Relation Types" registry, the index value in the IANA "SWID/CoSWID Link Relationship Value" registry MUST be used instead, as this relationship has a specialized meaning in the context of a SWID/CoSWID tag.
-String values based on a Relationship Type Name from the IANA "SWID/CoSWID Link Relationship Value" registry MUST NOT be used, as these values are less concise than their index value equivalent.
+When a string value defined in the IANA "Software Tag Link Relationship Values" registry matches a Relation Name defined in the IANA "Link Relation Types" registry, the index value in the IANA "Software Tag Link Relationship Values" registry MUST be used instead, as this relationship has a specialized meaning in the context of a CoSWID tag.
+String values based on a Relationship Type Name from the IANA "Software Tag Link Relationship Values" registry MUST NOT be used, as these values are less concise than their index value equivalent.

 - media-type (index 41): A link can point to arbitrary resources on the endpoint, local network, or Internet using the href item.
 Use of this item supplies the resource consumer with a hint of what type of resource to expect.
 Media types are identified by referencing a "Name" from the IANA "Media Types" registry: http://www.iana.org/assignments/media-types/media-types.xhtml.

 - use (index 42): An integer or textual value used to determine if the referenced software component has to be installed before installing the software component identified by the COSWID tag.
 If an integer value is used it MUST be an index value in the range -256 to 255.
 Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see Section {{iana-private-use}}).
-Integer values in the range 0 to 255 correspond to registered entries in the IANA "Link Use Value" registry (see Section {{iana-link-use}}.
+Integer values in the range 0 to 255 correspond to registered entries in the IANA "Link Use Values" registry (see Section {{iana-link-use}}.
 If a string value is used it MUST be a private use name as defined in Section {{iana-private-use}}.
-String values based on an Link Use Type Name from the IANA "SWID/CoSWID Link Use Value" registry MUST NOT be used, as these values are less concise than their index value equivalent.
+String values based on an Link Use Type Name from the IANA "Software Tag Link Use Values" registry MUST NOT be used, as these values are less concise than their index value equivalent.

 - $$link-extension: This CDDL socket can be used to extend the link-entry map model.
 See {{model-extension}}.